Table of Contents

 - the time frame for the fulfillment of the sanctions;

-- what will happen if the student doesn’t compete the sanction.
+- what will happen if the student doesn’t complete the sanction.
 The student will receive a letter outlining the sanctions.

 Suspension from the College is imposed when a student’s conduct is deemed a potential and/or serious threat (i.e. assault, theft, vandalism, sexual offenses, etc.) to the College community.
 Students may be suspended when found responsible for a serious violation of the conduct code or for repeated social and/ or work offenses.
 Suspension is recorded and maintained in the student’s permanent record.
 Suspension is set for a specified period of time, usually one full semester and the student may apply for readmission at some future date.
 A letter of suspension will outline any special conditions a student must meet to be eligible for readmission.